Foghat made an overt reference on “Honey Hush” to the Yardbirds’ Jeff Beck-era update of “Train Kept A-Rollin’.” Their connection goes further back.

 I really love the first paragraph of this article It’s happened to so many People Of A Certain Age — you wake up to Foghat’s “Slow Ride” blaring through your little clock radio, and you suddenly realize you’ve been listening to the same 100 classic rock songs

-Formed in 1971 in London, England, Foghat ultimately became one of the hottest acts of the 1970s, and their phenomenal success spilled directly into the 1980s, as well.
+Formed in 1971 in London, England, Foghat ultimately became one of the hottest acts of the 1970s.
+Roger Earl has remained the constant.

 by Mark Saleski Superfluous.
 Meaningless.
 Pointless.
 Redundent.
 Obligatory.
 No, I haven’t been playing with my thesaurus.
 These are just some of the words that are often used to describe live recordings.